HSzymski/Traveling-Salesman-Problem/README.md

 ## Ant System

 ## Genetic Algorithm
-In the field of computer science and operations research, is an derivative-free (do not need derivative to find optimal solution.
-Sometimes information about the derivative of the objective function is unavailable, unreliable or impractical to obtain), stochastic () algorithm which inspiration was the process of natural selection.
+In the field of computer science and operations research, genetic algorithm (GA) is an derivative-free (do not need derivative to find optimal solution, sometimes information about the derivative of the objective function is unavailable, unreliable or impractical to obtain), stochastic (being well described by a random probability distribution) algorithm, which inspiration was the process of natural selection - "Survival of the fittest"[1].
+Finding optimal solution is achievable by biologically inspired operators such as mutation, crossover and selection[2].

-Pseudocode:
+A structure of a simple GA used to solve TSP problem:
 1. Create initial population of P elements.
 2. Evaluate the cost of each individual - the total distance to be traveled.
 3. Using proportional selection choose n*P parents (0 < n <= 1).